ch4mpy/spring-addons/samples/tutorials/keycloak.md

+# Development Keycloak Instance

-# Configure a Local Keycloak Instance
+## 1. Configure a Local Keycloak Instance
 If you do not have a SSL certificate yet, refer to instructions in [this repo](https://github.com/ch4mpy/self-signed-certificate-generation) to generate one and add it to bot your JRE cacerts file and your OS trusted root certificates.

 Here is sample configuration for [Keycloak power by Quarkus](https://www.keycloak.org/downloads):